Mikejo5000/vsts-docs-pr/docs/build-release/archive/preview/2017-user-experience.md

 ##What's in the new build editor
 * **Quickly get started by searching for templates.** You can search for one of the out-of-the-box or customized templates and choose
-‘Apply', or simply choose ‘empty template' to get started.
+'Apply', or simply choose 'empty template' to get started.

  ![Schematic showing template selection](_img/2017-user-experience/Apply template.png)